-Our operations span across some 40 jurisdictions, in which we fully and transparently comply with our statutory obligations in both the spirit and the letter of the law.
-Besides corporate income taxes on profits, our Group companies pay: social contributions and social security taxes on wages; withholding taxes on dividends, interest, services as applicable; import duties and luxury consumption taxes upon the importation of our luxury products into the markets; environmental taxes; and a variety of other miscellaneous taxes on assets, revenues, transactions and expenditures.
+Our operations span across some 40 jurisdictions, in which we transparently comply with our statutory obligations in both the spirit and the letter of the law.
+Besides corporate income taxes on profits, Group companies pay: contributions and social security taxes on wages; withholding taxes on dividends, interest, services as applicable; import duties and luxury consumption taxes upon the importation of our luxury products into the markets; environmental taxes; and a variety of other miscellaneous taxes on assets, revenues and transactions.
 In addition to those taxes borne by the Group, we fulfil our legal duty to collect: value added taxes; sales taxes; other consumption taxes; withholding taxes on dividends to shareholders and payroll taxes on behalf of Governments.
-Switzerland is our largest operating base, and a significant proportion of our total tax bill is paid in Switzerland, with other major jurisdictions including France, Korea, Germany, China, Japan and the United States.
+Switzerland is our largest operating base, and a significant proportion of our total taxes is paid in Switzerland, with other major jurisdictions including France, Italy, United Kingdom, Germany, Korea, China, Japan and the United States.
 Import duties and luxury consumption taxes on our products are particularly significant in several markets.
 Our Total Tax Contribution, made of taxes borne and collected, is described in Section 3.

 Taxes affect two key measures of our financial performance: net income and cash flow.
 But first and foremost, it is a matter of compliance and good governance.
-We believe that the way in which we manage our obligations must tax actively and compliantly contribute to the Group's strategic aim of growing value for shareholders over the long-term, safeguarding our critical assets, our reputation and the distinct identity of our Maisons.
-Our overall aim remains to deliver and implement a tax strategy which is proactively and fully compliant, competitive, long-term, sustainable, transparent, aligned with Group corporate objectives, embedded in the daily operations and projected to anticipate the envisaged evolution in the global tax environment, characterised as never before, by complex dynamics of economic, financial and political nature.
+We believe that the way in which we manage our obligations must actively compliantly contribute to the Group's strategic aim of growing value shareholders over the long-term, safeguarding our critical assets, reputation and the distinct identity of our Maisons.
+Our overall aim remains to deliver and implement a tax strategy which is proactive and compliant, long-term, sustainable, transparent, aligned with Group corporate objectives, embedded in the daily operations and projected to anticipate the envisaged evolution in the global tax environment, characterised as never before, by complex dynamics of economic, financial and political nature.
 To ensure the effective implementation of our tax strategy, we adopt and operate a Tax Risk and Process framework, as described in Section 2.